cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

   // enable response stubbing
   .server()

-  // Route all GET requests which have a
+  // Route all GET requests that have a
   // URL that matches the RegExp /users/
   // and force the response to be: []
   .route({